solana-labs/solana/book/src/cluster/ledger-replication.md

   use the signatures as the seed

-* The game between validators and replicators is over random blocks and random
+* The game between validators and archivers is over random blocks and random

   encryption identities and random data samples.
 The goal of randomization is

   to prevent colluding groups from having overlap on data or validation.

-* Replicator clients fish for lazy validators by submitting fake proofs that
+* Archiver clients fish for lazy validators by submitting fake proofs that

   they can prove are fake.